-In a typical network, some switches are configured as VTP servers and other switches are configured as VTP clients.
+We’ve already learned that using VTP makes it is possible to make configuration changes on one or more switches and have those changes automatically advertised to all the other switches in the same VTP domain.
+In a typical network some switches are configured as VTP servers and other switches are configured as VTP clients.
 A VLAN created on a VTP server switch is automatically advertised to all switches inside the same VTP domain.
-A VTP domain is simply the collection of switches with the same VTP domain name configured.

 To exchange VTP messages, five requirements must be met: